 15.5.3.
-Type approval for on-board diagnostics port
+Type approvals for wireless charger and NFC

 The content of this manual represents the status of the user manual at the time of printing and may not be completely valid in future instances.
 For more information, refer to the first page for the complete disclaimer note.
-415 / 438